hkverma/litendb/README.md

 POCO is network library for C++ See here https://pocoproject.org/ for more information.

 It is built as a submodule in tendb.
-Follow these steps to build
+Follow these steps to build.
+Tenalytics does not currently use Poco library.

 ```
 $ cd ${TENDB_ROOT_DIR}/cpp/external_libs